loudenvier/ObjectLiquefier/README.md

 ### Ad-hoc template caching

-Like strongly-typed templates, ad-hoc templates are compiled at first use and the compiled template is cached by its 128-bit cache key.
+Like strongly-typed templates, ad-hoc templates are compiled at first use and the compiled template is cached by a 128-bit cache key.

-To genate the 128-bit cache key the library uses Jon Hanna's donet implementation ([Spookily Sharp](https://github.com/JonHanna/SpookilySharp/)) of [Bob Jenkins’ SpookyHash version 2](http://burtleburtle.net/bob/hash/spooky.html).
+To generate the 128-bit cache key the library uses Jon Hanna's donet implementation ([Spookily Sharp](https://github.com/JonHanna/SpookilySharp/)) of [Bob Jenkins’ SpookyHash version 2](http://burtleburtle.net/bob/hash/spooky.html).
 While collisions are _possible_ they are very improbable so the library does nothing at all to prevent it as 1 in 16 quintillion chances is low enough for me.